 Our third child, Alexander, was born in October of 2011.
 He used his first sign when he was 10 months (milk!) and learned signs the fastest of all three of my children.
 He only had to be shown a sign once and he would repeat it, then use it correctly in conversation later.
 He is also the only one of my three to "babble" with his hands, as described here, which I find completely fascinating!
 Alexander is following in his brother's footsteps as an early reader.
 He knew all his letters at age 2, all the letter sounds at age 3, and began sounding out words around the time he turned 4.
-He is in Kindergarten and can read at a first/second grade level!
+He is in 1st grade and can read at a 2nd grade level!
 I credit his early reading skills to the use of sign language!

 I am passionate about the benefits and importance of using sign language with hearing children and would love to help you get started in this exciting and rewarding experience!
 For more information or to sign up for a class, contact me at Melissa@mysmarthands.com or 515-577-5743.